 - Are the clients you manage use an adequate configuration for setting up SSL communication (e.g. Prioritizing Schannel Cipher Suites for Windows clients)

-- Have your SSL certificates a 2048 bit private key?
+- Does your SSL certificate use at least a 2048 bit private key?

-- Have your CA SSL certificates a 4096 bit private key?
+- Do your CA SSL certificates use at least 4096 bit private keys?

 - Does your internal PKI enforce best practices and is moving to SHA2 and ECC?